mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+August 30, 2019
+- Revert test for existence of container directories, they do not always exist.

 August 29, 2019
 - Lab image pulls from docker hub failed due to change in github or curl?
 Catch rediret to cloudflare.
 Addition of GNS3 support.
 Fix to dmz-lab dnssec.